micmejia/bible-dump/NKJV/Luke/Luke 2.md

 A light to _bring_ revelation to the Gentiles, And the glory of Your people Israel."

 ###### 33
-[^h]And Joseph and His mother marveled at those things which were spoken of Him.
+And Joseph and His mother marveled at those things which were spoken of Him.

 ###### 34
 Then Simeon blessed them, and said to Mary His mother, "Behold, this _Child_ is destined for the fall and rising of many in Israel, and for a sign which will be spoken against